ngosi/kanata-config/README.md

     _    _    _    _              _              _    _    _    _    _    _
                                                                 _    _    _
 ```
-Think of this layer as like a mask into the opposite layout for those six keys on your right hand.
+Think of this layer as a mask into the opposite layout for those six keys on your right hand.
 Most useful when navigating in **NeoVim** while using **Graphite** layout.
 - If *graphite* then `hjkl;'`
 - If *qwerty* then `yhaei;`